 Make sure that your heaters and defrosters are all working properly, along with your window wipers, which you should have a really good pair to wipe thick snow and ice away.

-While driving, slow the heck down.
+While driving, slow down.
 Don’t accelerate too quickly, don’t brake too hard, and don’t take turns too quickly.
 Keep a firm grip on the wheel, stay calm, and don’t make sudden jerky movements.
 Never use cruise control as it over spins the tires if you start to slip or slide.

 Watch out for black ice.
 When conditions are between 22 to 32 degrees, it’s actually the most dangerous because the snow and ice are very wet and slippery, and the road freezes in some places that can be hard to see.